mgoldkuhle/WLS-LS/README.md

-Parameter estimation based on weighted/generalized least squares (WLS/GLS), plot functions for model predictions and diagnostics
+- Location and scale parameter estimation based on weighted/generalized least squares (WLS/GLS)
+- Plot functions for model predictions and diagnostics

 by Manuel Goldkuhle and Friederike Becker